1900 Edinburgh and St Andrews Universities by-election

-The 1900 Edinburgh and St Andrews Universities by-election was a parliamentary by-election held in Scotland on 3 May 1900 for the House of Commons constituency of Edinburgh and St Andrews Universities.
+The 1900 Edinburgh and St Andrews Universities by-election was a parliamentary by-election held in Scotland on 3 May 1900 for the UK House of Commons constituency of Edinburgh and St Andrews Universities.

 As a university constituency, the constituency had no geographical basis.
 Instead, its electorate consisted of the graduates of Edinburgh University and St Andrews University.

 Vacancy

 The by-election was held to fill the vacancy caused by the death on 11 April 1900 of 70-year-old Conservative Party Member of Parliament (MP) Sir William Overend Priestley.
 An eminent obstetrician, Priestley had held the seat since a by-election in May 1896.

 Candidates

 The Conservative Party selected as its candidate the 65-year-old Sir John Batty Tuke.
 He was a Yorkshire-born, Edinburgh-educated, pioneering psychiatrist based at the Royal Edinburgh Hospital, who had been knighted in 1898.

 Nomination day was set as Thursday 3 May, but the seat had last been contested at the 1885 general election.
 The Conservatives did not expect a contest in the by-election, and speculation that the novelist J. M. Barrie would stand as a Liberal Party candidate ended on 30 April when Barrie sent a telegram declining nomination.